Call Us for a Free Consultation

 Attorney for Bail / Bond Hearings in Las Vegas

 James C. Gallo has argued for reductions in bail at numerous hearings before all of the courts in Las Vegas, Nevada.
 By obtaining orders for “release without bail” or orders for drastic reductions of bail or bond, Mr. Gallo has saved his clients and their families tens of thousands of dollars.
-If you believe the bail / bond for your loved one is too high, then contact the Gallo Law Office to discuss the benefits of filing an emergency motion to reduce the amount of the bail or bond.
+If you believe the bail / bond for your loved one is too high, then contact the Gallo Criminal Defense Las Vegas to discuss the benefits of filing an emergency motion to reduce the amount of the bail or bond.
 Mr. Gallo represents clients in bail / bond reduction hearings throughout all of Las Vegas and Clark County, Nevada.

 Mr. Gallo represents clients throughout Clark County on misdemeanor and felony crimes in state court.
 In many of these cases, the client benefits from having an attorney at the earliest stages of the case or before a warrant is even issued.
 He can represent clients at bail or bond hearings that take place immediately after the arrest.
 The attorney can represent the client at first appearance and argue for a bail or bond amount that is substantially lower than the amount set in the standard bail schedule for the Las Vegas Township Justice Court.